lukhand/Avmconnector/README.md

 parameters:

-1. Scriptname - Scriptname to execute
+1. Scriptname - custom Script to execute. (in this case FFMPEG.sh)
 2. The processID in the form of a guid.
 3. The paramaters (if needed-can be blank)